Alpine78/staylytics/docs/api.md

 The future API should reuse the same import and report service logic as the CLI.

+No API code exists in the initial skeleton.

 ## Planned Principles

 - JSON responses